hapax/hapax.github.io/assets/mindjam.md

 naturalistic terms, and I'm not sure to what extent he makes a virtue  of it.
 Whatever the case, here I just want to focus on how it relates to
 <i>amor fati</i>.
 </p></div>

-<div class="footdef"><sup><a id="fn.2" name="fn.2" class="footnum"
-href="#fnr.2">Footnote 2</a></sup> <p class="footpara">
-Sometimes, people argue that the randomness of quantum mechanics may help.
-But, first of all, this argument shows it is not sufficient; we also need to make fundamental assumptions about the metaphysics of time.
-Second, decisions made by rolling quantum die are not reall
-</p></div>